-CJJ asks Congress to reintroduce and pass this legislation, which aims to reduce the solitary confinement of youths.
-Solitary confinement has been shown to cause a range of psychological harms including hallucinations, anxiety, revenge fantasies, self-mutilation, and reduced brain function among adults who are subjected to the punishment.
-Psychological harm to young people who are placed in solitary confinement may be even more pronounced since youths' brains and bodies are still developing.
-Solitary confinement also places youths at a greater risk of physical harm and suicide.
-Roughly 62 percent of all youth who chose to take their own life while at a juvenile detention facility have a history of solitary confinement.
+Psychological harm to young people who are placed in solitary confinement may be even more pronounced since youths' brains and bodies are still developing.21 Solitary confinement also places youths at a greater risk of physical harm and suicide.
+Roughly 62 percent of all youth who chose to take their own life while at a juvenile detention facility have a history of solitary confinement.22

-Solitary confinement is particularly devastating to children who have experienced previous traumas.
-The Attorney General's Task Force on Children Exposed to Violence found that "[nowhere] is the damaging impact of incarceration on vulnerable children more obvious than when it involves solitary confinement."
+Solitary confinement is particularly devastating to children who have experienced previous traumas, such as abuse.
+The Attorney General's Task Force on Children Exposed to Violence found that "[nowhere] is the damaging impact of incarceration on vulnerable children more obvious than when it involves solitary confinement."23

 CJJ also supports reintroduction and passage of the REDEEM Act because it encourages states to increase the age of original jurisdiction in adult court.
-A growing body of research has shown that young people's brains are not fully developed during their teenage years.
-In response to this research, the REDEEM Act should be passed to help encourage states to ensure that children continue to receive the protections afforded by the juvenile justice system until at least their 18th birthday.
+A growing body of research has shown that young people's brains are not fully developed during their teenage years.24 In response to this research, the REDEEM Act should be passed to help encourage states to ensure that children continue to receive the protections afforded by the juvenile justice system until at least their 18th birthday.